hikeventures/hikeventures.github.io/_posts/2014-09-12-autumn-colors-around-lake-savojarvi.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/15214160101" ><img src="https://farm6.staticflickr.com/5581/15214160101_818772f6a4_b.jpg" width="1024" height="683" alt="Kurjenrahka National Park"></a>
 Finally, I found the ultimate mushroom spot on the whole trail.

-To sum up, this was a great hike and I will come back another time in order to explore the Takaniitunvuori outlook and Vajosuo.
+To sum up, this was a great hike and I will come back another time in order to explore the Takaniitunvuori outlook and Vajosuo. <a href="http://www.hikeventures.com/autumn-colors-around-lake-savojarvi/">2 years</a> later I went for another hike to Kujenrahka National Park.

-## Links
-Kurjenrahka National Park on <a href="http://www.nationalparks.fi/en/kurjenrahkanp">Outdoors.fi</a>